 As mentioned in tip #15, you will be wearing multiple different “hats” as a business owner.

-In order to ensure you are performing all the necessary tasks of all these departments as a one-persona army, you need to stay organized.
+In order to ensure you are performing all the necessary tasks of all these departments as a one-person army, you need to stay organized.

-For me personally, I love using Google Calendar for scheduling, I write down my tasks for the week on Sundays making sure they align with the business and marketing plan, I still hand write all my notes, and I use Google Analytics to track my organic performance as well as each social media analytics platform if I run an Instagram Ad for example.
+Me personally, I love using Google Calendar for scheduling, I write down my tasks for the week on Sundays making sure they align with the business and marketing plan, I still hand-write all my notes, and I use Google Analytics to track my organic performance as well as each social media analytics platform if I run an Instagram Ad for example.

 18. Time is Money (Track Everything)